Naveen-1529/Exception-service/README.md

 ### About the service

-As the name suggests, this service extracts data from different excel file attached to documents in the platform.
-It extracts data from different tables such as data mapper(Name of the key to which data from excel will be mapped), header pos(Eg:Property Location, Property Valuation), excel_sheet (Name of the worksheet in excel), etc. It stores the condition informatiion from DD reports.
+As the name suggests, this service extracts data from different excel files attached to documents in the platform.
+It extracts data from different tables such as data mapper(Name of the key to which data from excel will be mapped), header pos(Eg:Property Location, Property Valuation), excel_sheet (Name of the worksheet in excel), etc. It stores the condition information from DD reports.

 The below link provides overall Architecture of the service:<br />
 [Exception-service Architecture](https://toorakcapital.atlassian.net/wiki/spaces/PA/pages/234291362/Document+Domain)